The Canton Hospital: Dr. Peter Parker

 Peter Parker was an American Protestant medical missionary.
 Before travelling to China, he attended Yale University for postgraduate work in theology and medicine.
 However, his main goal in travelling to China was not to practice medicine; instead, it was to save the Chinese from idol-worshipping and introduce them to Protestantism and Christianity.
-He first began work in the hospital by treating diseases in the eye because he was told it would be the fastest way to gain the trust of the Chinese.
+He first began work in the hospital by treating diseases in the eye as he was told it would be the fastest way to gain the trust of the Chinese.
 Because many of the natives regarded all foreigners as barbarians, it was important for Parker to gain the natives' trust in order to perform medicine on them and introduce them to Christianity.

 Eventually, Parker found so much joy in treating patients that he ultimately committed himself to becoming a full-time doctor, instead of a part-time evangelist and part-time doctor like he had originally planned.
 During his twenty years of work in China, Parker treated over 50,000 patients.
 In the later years of his life, he became a fervent promoter of medical missions and played an instrumental role in increasing their importance and popularity.